gem/oq-engine/doc/adv-manual/event_based.rst

 2. If both site model and global site parameters are specified, the engine raises an error.
 3. Specifying both the sites.csv and a grid is an error.
-4. Specifying both the sites.csv and a site_model.csv is an error.
-   If you are in such situation you should consider using the command ``oq prepare_site_model`` to manually prepare a site model on the location of the sites.
-5. Having duplicates (i.e. rows with identical lon, lat up to 5 digits) in the site model is an error.
+4. Having duplicates (i.e. rows with identical lon, lat up to 5 digits) in the site model is an error.

 If you want to compute the hazard on the locations specified by the site model